Garmelon/tablejohn/DESIGN.md

 ## Runner interaction

 Runner interaction happens via endpoints located at `/api/runner/`.
-All of these are behind BASIC authentication.
-The username is `runner` and the password must be the server's runner token.
+To access any endpoint, the runner must use Basic authentication.
+The username is the name of the runner and the password is the server's runner token.
 When the runner presents the correct token, the server trusts the data the runner sends, including the name, current state, and run ids.

-On the server side, runners are identified by the runner's self-reported identifier.
+On the server side, runners are identified by the runner's self-reported name.
 This allows more human-readable and permanent links to runners than something like session ids.

 - POST `/api/runner/status`
     - Main endpoint for runner/server coordination